Jemoka/blag/content/posts/KBhdementiabank_acoustics_project.md

 ### July 2nd {#july-2nd}

 -   `pitt7-1/dementia/493-0` PAR tier "tell me everything you see going on in that picture" doesn't seem to be labeled correctly; I am guessing that's supposed to be INV?
+-   Has anyone tried to include investigator/participant cross-dialogue?